Global Majority and Underrepresented Writers’ Programme

 Events

 The Programme’s masterclasses, seminars, and lectures will be free and open to all, with priority given to underrepresented and Global Majority writers.
-Starting in Hilary 2025, we invite you to join us for an exciting term of engaging and thought-provoking events.
+We invite you to join us for an exciting term of engaging and thought-provoking events.

 Register for all our events here.